Tsung Yeh: Career

 In 1984, Yeh won the Exxon/Arts Endowment Award, and became the assistant conductor of the St. Louis Symphony Orchestra, and the principal conductor of the St. Louis Symphony Youth Orchestra.
 Somewhere from 1987-1989, he was the resident conductor of the Florida Orchestra and the principal guest conductor of the Albany Symphony Orchestra.
 He was appointed the musical director of the South Bend Symphony Orchestra on 10 April 1988.
 In 1995, he and the orchestra were awarded the American Society of Composers, Authors and Publishers Award in Excellence in Programming and Performing.

 Yeh was appointed the music director of the Singapore Chinese Orchestra in January 2002, despite still being based in America.
 By then, he was also the conductor laureate of the Hong Kong Sinfonietta.
 The decision for him to take over as music director was first announced in December 2001.
 When Yeh took over as music director, he initiated a project in which he began to blend the traditional Chinese music which the orchestra typically played, with several musical genres such as jazz and rock.
 He began the project as he believed that adapting the orchestra in this way would help it stay relevant and ahead of the competition.
 In 2005, he renewed his contract for the Singapore Chinese Orchestra.
 In 2005, Yeh, along with the Singapore Chinese Orchestra, went on tour in Europe, and was the first Chinese orchestra to perform at the Barbican Centre in London.
 The orchestra has also toured in China under his directorship.

 Yeh renewed his contract with the Singapore Chinese Orchestra again in 2011.
 He was awarded the Cultural Medallion in 2013 for his work with the Singapore Chinese Orchestra.
 He left the South Bend Symphony Orchestra in 2016 and held his last concert with the orchestra on 7 May 2016.
 Yeh, along with conductors Hu Bing Xu and Choo Hoey, conducted a special performance to commemorate the Singapore Chinese Orchestra's 20th Anniversary.

 Personal life

 Yeh is married to Wong Sau Lan, whom he first met in the 1980s, and together they have three children, named Mona, Melina and Joseph.
 All of his children were born in the United States.
 Yeh became a permanent resident of Singapore in 2004.
-In 2016, after leaving leaving the South Bend Symphony Orchestra, he and his family moved to Tanjong Pagar in Singapore.
+In 2016, after leaving the South Bend Symphony Orchestra, he and his family moved to Tanjong Pagar in Singapore.